MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - leaflet-elevation and d3.js: I only managed to have leaflet-elevation running with V5.x of d3.js and not with 6.x.
 This causes too many error messages.
 Hopefully raruto will fix that in a later version of leaflet-elevation.
 Hi did so now, but my code is not compatible.
 So, I keep d3.js with V5.16.0.

 # Changelog

+= 0.3.0 =
+17.07.2021: Added webp-support in preparation of Wordpress 5.8.
+Therefore a Metadata Extractor for EXIF and XMP-Data for webp-images was added.
+The used WP 5.8 test version did not extract metadata from webp at all.
+Minor bugfixes and changes: re-introduced not to use -scaled images.
+The string "Galeriebild" is now translatable.
+It is used if no image title is available.

 = 0.2.0 =
 30.05.2021: Added Fotorama settings from 11.05.21 to the Admin Panel.
 Prepared translation for the whole Admin Panel settings.
 Translation Files will be updated later, they are currently deactivated.